iDiegoNL/influenzanet-website/apps/sw_invitation/README.md

 Configuration
 -------------

- * SW_INVITE_TOKEN_LENGTH : size of the random part of the key generated for each user (default is 5)
+ * SW_INVITATION_TOKEN_LENGTH : size of the random part of the key generated for each user (default is 5)
- * SW_INVITE_TOKEN_PREFIX : Add a prefix to each key
+ * SW_INVITATION_TOKEN_PREFIX : Add a prefix to each key
- * SW_INVITE_EMAIL_INVITATION : Path (relative to templates directory) of the template files for the email (at leat 2 files are excepted, [template_path].txt, [template_path]_subject.txt.
+ * SW_INVITATION_EMAIL_INVITATION : Path (relative to templates directory) of the template files for the email (at leat 2 files are excepted, [template_path].txt, [template_path]_subject.txt.
 One .html file could be provided to add an html-based part to the invitation email)
- * SW_INVITE_SIGNAL_MODULE : module full qualified name to get the "user_registered" signal, for example "registration.signals"
+ * SW_INVITATION_SIGNAL_MODULE : module full qualified name to get the "user_registered" signal, for example "registration.signals"

 Invitation follow-up
 --------------------